 As previously mentioned, the π-type molecular orbital across an alkene of interest may not always be the HOMO associated with the calculation of the IP.
 To add localization information, we examined atom-centered descriptors that could be incorporated into either a single or multivariate regression model for barrier prediction.

 As it is widely held that alkene epoxidation occurs by a stepwise radical mechanism, a measure of radical character could provide a useful descriptor.1 One such descriptor is the FOD.
-As described by Bauer and co-workers, FOD is useful to identify statically correlated and chemically reactive (what the authors called “hot”) electrons.12 For our panel of substrates, we computed the FOD using Grimme’s GFN family of methods.
+As described by Bauer and co-workers, FOD is useful to identify statically correlated and chemically reactive (what the authors called “hot”) electrons.13 For our panel of substrates, we computed the FOD at the sp2 carbon involved initially in C–O bond formation using Grimme’s GFN family of methods.
 Figure 4 shows the univariate correlation between DFT-computed epoxidation barriers and the FOD on the alkene carbon involved in C–O bond formation at the GFN2-xTB level of theory.